MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/visual-scripting/best-practices/visual-scripting-best-practices-networking.md

 ## Make local state follow shared state: Best practices

-**Local events**: For example, an *On State Changed* event node observing the *Is Selected Locally*  property of a Mesh Interactable Body component:
+**Local events**: For example, an *On State Changed* event node observing the *Is Selected Locally*  property of a *Mesh Interactable Body* component:

-- **Can change local state that's private to a client**.
+- 🆗 **Can change local state that's private to a client**.
 These state changes will remain strictly on the local client and they'll vanish when the client leaves the session.
-- **Can change shared state**.
+- 🆗 **Can change shared state**.
-- **Cannot change local state to be consistent across clients**.
+- ❌ **Cannot change local state to be consistent across clients**.
 A local event only executes on one client, so the updates necessary to keep the local state consistent across clients simply won't happen on any other client.

 **Shared events**: For example, an *On Trigger Enter* event node attached to a shared physics trigger collider:

-- **Can change local state for momentary effects**: For example, a particle effect or a short audio effect.
+- 🆗 **Can change local state for momentary effects**: For example, a particle effect or a short audio effect.
 Only clients present in the room when the shared event occurs will be able to see the local effect; any clients joining the room later won't.
-- **Cannot change local state to be consistent across clients**.
+- ❌ **Cannot change local state to be consistent across clients**.
 A shared event only executes on clients who are present at the time it occurs, but it won't be replayed for clients that join the session later.
-- **Must not change shared state**.
+- ⛔ **Must not change shared state**.
 Since a shared event executes on all clients, anything it does is done by all clients very close in time.
 Depending on the nature of the change, it might end up being repeated several times (for example, a score counter might be incremented by more than one in response to a single event).

-**On State Changed events that observe shared state** in shared variables or shared component properties:
+***On State Changed* events that observe shared state** in shared variables or shared component properties:

-- **Can change local state to be consistent with the shared state** across clients.
+- 🆗 **Can change local state to be consistent with shared state** across clients.
 For this to work well in a repeatable and consistent way for all clients, you must translate every possible new value of the observed shared state into local state, not just a few cherry-picked state transitions (such as *Is Selected* becoming true).

 ## Make local state follow shared state: Example